tardate/LittleArduinoProjects/README.md

-# 260 Little Electronics and Arduino Projects
+# 261 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [DigitalPots/M62429](./Electronics101/DigitalPots/M62429) - control the M62429 dual channel volume control with an Arduino.
+> Latest addition:sparkles: [DigitalPots/MCP4017](./Electronics101/DigitalPots/MCP4017) - control the MCP4017 single 7-Bit I²C digital potentiometer with an Arduino.

 Just my collection of electronics projects, many involving an Arduino in one way or another.